 BBC News iPhone and iPad app: Help guide for iOS devices

-A guide for users of version three of the BBC News app, on iOS devices.
+A guide for users of the BBC News app, on iOS devices.

 What's new in the BBC News app?

 The new version of the app brings a richer and more personalised experience of our news content.
 You will find:

 - More customisation - so you can follow the news you're interested in.

 - Even more content in different formats - for example, more live and on demand video, easily identified with a play icon.

 - Multiple levels of content - from world news to UK national news information at a very local level.

 How can I add topics to My News?